Beerwah, Jammu and Kashmir: Education

-The government also runs three middle schools and six primary schools within the municipal limits.
-Many private institutions also run in the town.
-Government Degree College Beerwah, one of the most prominent Government Degree College affiliated with University of Kashmir, is the only government based Institution of higher education in the area.
+SAMIE (Syed Ali Memorial Institute of Education) comprises a school, a training college and a nursing college.
+Government Degree College Beerwah, one of the most prominent Government Degree College affiliated with University of Kashmir, is the only government based institution of higher education in the area.

-Other schools include the District Institute of Education and Training (DIET), a teacher training and education center, the CED College of Education, which is located in Narbal and affiliated with University of Kashmir, and Government Degree College, Beerwah and Government Degree College, Magam, which functions under the Ministry of Higher Education.
+Other institutes include the District Institute of Education and Training (DIET), a teacher-training and education center.
+In addition, SAM College of Education Beerwah and CED College of Education, located in Narbal are affiliated with University of Kashmir, and Government Degree College, Beerwah functioning under the Ministry of Higher Education serve the area.